 If I’d put two and two together I would have known I was about 15 minutes behind the bears.
 Sometimes ignorance is bliss – and I continued to snap pictures – rather lovely don’t you think?

-It was at the shelter (photo below) that we eyed each other.
+It was at the ruins of the shepherd shelter (photo below) that we eyed each other.
 I backed away and in fact ducked behind the shelter to see if I could get a quick shot.
 She was still staring at me.
 That’s when I decided I was out of there and there was no time for a picture.

 You’re not supposed to let a bear see you running – and I didn’t but as soon as I turned the corner and was hidden from view I ran with everything I had in me.
 I put many kilometres between she and I before I slowed down to a normal walking pace.
 For the first 15-20 minutes I glanced back every few seconds.
 I also picked up a few pieces of driftwood to make myself look larger.